marsupilami79/TOTPSecretGenerator4Pascal/README.md

 * The SynCrypto components from mORMot (see https://github.com/synopse/mORMot).
 These seem to have a cryptographically safe random number generator.
 * SZCodeBaseX from either Torry (http://torry.net/authorsmore.php?id=5726) or from my copy on Github (https://github.com/marsupilami79/SZCodeBaseX)

-You will need to add the path to these components to the othe runit search path in the project settings.
+You will need to add the path to these components to the other unit search path in the project settings.